etingof/snmpsim/README.txt

-If a symbolic link is used as a data file, it would serve as an alternative CommunityName/ContextName for the Managed Objects collection read from the snapshot file being pointed toi:
+If a symbolic link is used as a data file, it would serve as an alternative CommunityName/ContextName for the Managed Objects collection read from the snapshot file being pointed to:

 $ ls -l public.snmprec
 -rw-r--r-- 1 ilya users 8036 Mar 12 23:26 public.snmprec